kittykg/ADVOCadO/README.md

 - Day 7 takes in total 14.8 s to run (compared to combinatorial python's 19.1s POG)

-- Day 14 part 2 -- checking 🎄, not sure I want to do it lol

 - Not happening

   - Day 9 -- I did too much mutation in python, don't think it will